-- SEC.
-9. Policy Framework on Blue Economy.
-The Council shall, within six (6) months from the effectivity of this Act, formulate a Policy Framework on Blue Economy, herein referred to as the Policy Framework.
-The Policy Framework shall serve as the basis for marine spatial planning, determination of investments to enhance maritime domain awareness, and enforcement of economic and environmental regulations within our maritime zones.
-The Policy Framework shall be subject to mandatory review and modification every five (5) years. - SEC.
-10. Components of the Policy Framework on Blue Economy.
-The Policy Framework shall include the following components: - a) Review of all existing policies, plans, programs, projects, rules and regulations on ocean-based and ocean-related activities;

-- b) Adherence to international maritime laws; - Analysis of current and emerging trends and changes in demography, consumption, trade, technology and climate that show the interaction between the economy and the environment, and present threats and pressures on coastal and marine environments; - d) Environmental-economic accounting of coastal and marine assets and resources, and ecosystem services from coastal and marine environments; - e) Priority strategic and sustainable ocean-based and ocean-related economic activities, which may include: - 1.
-Fisheries, including commercial fishing, but with preference to subsistence fisheries, as mandated by Section 7, Art.
-XIII, of the Constitution; - 2.
-Aquaculture, mariculture and aquasilviculture; - 3.
-Marine and coastal tourism; - 4.
-Reclamation: - 5.
-Shipping, logistics and maritime transport; - 6.
-Ship-building and ship repair; - 7.
-Exploration, exploitation and extraction of oil and natural gas; - 8.
-Production of renewable energy from marine sources; - 9.
-Submarine mining or extraction of minerals and aggregates; - 10.
-Installation of submarine cables and pipelines; - 11.
-Marine biotechnology and bioprospecting; - 12.
-Desalination; and - 13.
-Underwater cultural heritage and maritime archaeology. - (f) Guiding framework for integrated marine and coastal area management; - (g) Guiding framework for blue finance; - (h) Priority research and development agenda; - (i) Promotion of ocean literacy and social responsibility towards the protection of coastal and marine environments; - (j) Enhancement of capability of the Armed Forces of the Philippines and civilian agencies to enforce laws, rules and regulations to protect our marine wealth; - (k) Goals, targets and indicators for growth, resilience and sustainability of priority strategic and sustainable ocean-based and ocean-related activities, including its contribution to Gross Domestic Product and job creation;

-CHAPTER IV ADHERENCE TO INTERNATIONAL MARITIME INSTRUMENTS

 SEC.
+9. Policy Framework on Blue Economy. - The Council shall, within six (6) months from the effectivity of this Act, formulate a Policy Framework on Blue Economy, herein referred to as the Policy Framework.
+The Policy Framework shall serve as the basis for marine spatial planning, determination of investments to enhance maritime domain awareness, the preservation of value and sustainability of ocean resources and their protection from threats such as land-based pollution and overfishing and enforcement of economic and environmental regulations within our Maritime Zones.
+The Policy Framework shall be subject to mandatory review and modification every five (5) years.

+SEC.
+10. Components of the Policy Framework on Blue Economy. - The Policy Framework shall include the following components:

+- (a) Review of all existing policies, plans, programs, projects, rules and regulations on ocean-based and ocean-related activities; - (b) Adherence to international maritime laws; - (c) Analysis of current and emerging trends and changes in demography, consumption, trade, technology, environmental quality and climate that show the interaction between the economy and the environment, present threats and pressures on coastal and marine environments and damage estimation; - (d) Environmental-economic accounting of coastal and marine assets and resources, and ecosystem services from coastal and marine environments, including assessment of losses due to degradation or major pollution events such as oil spills; - (e) Priority strategic and sustainable ocean-based and ocean-related economic activities, which may include: - Fisheries, including commercial fishing, but with preference to subsistence fisheries, as mandated by Section 7, Art.
+XIII, of the Constitution; - (2) Aquaculture, mariculture and aquasilviculture; - (3) Marine and coastal tourism; - (4) Environmentally and hydrologically appropriate reclamation; - (5) Shipping, logistics and maritime transport; - (6) Ship-building and ship repair; - (7) Exploration, exploitation and extraction of oil and natural gas; - (8) Production of renewable energy from marine sources; - (9) Submarine mining or extraction of minerals and aggregates; - (10) Installation of submarine cables and pipelines; - (11) Bioremediation, Marine biotechnology and bioprospecting; - (12) Desalination; and - (13) Underwater cultural heritage and maritime archaeology.

+- (f) Guiding framework for integrated marine and coastal area management; - (g) Guiding framework for blue finance; - Priority research and development agenda, maximizing opportunities created for pollution control, remediation, used water economics and other industries that address threats; - Promotion of ocean literacy and social responsibility towards the protection of coastal and marine environments; - (j) Enhancement of capability of the Armed Forces of the Philippines and civilian agencies to enforce laws, rules and regulations to protect our marine wealth; - (k) Goals, targets and indicators for growth, resilience and sustainability of priority strategic and sustainable ocean-based and ocean-related activities, including its contribution to Gross Domestic Product and job creation;

+CHAPTER VI

+ADHERENCE TO INTERNATIONAL MARITIME INSTRUMENTS

-11. International Maritime Instruments. - The State shall adhere to the provisions of the 1982 United Nations Convention on the Law of the Sea and relevant international conventions relating to maritime activities.
-Towards this end, the Council shall establish mechanisms for the full and effective implementation and enforcement of the following international maritime instruments and their subsequent amendments:
+SEC.
+11. International Maritime Instruments Implementation and Reporting. -

+The Council shall establish mechanisms for the full and effective implementation and enforcement of the following international maritime instruments and their subsequent amendments and the reporting of compliance and adherence to the President and Congress:
-Fauna;